priyarg/Watson/README.md

 ## Working of app
 * User submits username(sam/gaurav/karthikeya) on login screen and gets access to watson screen.
 * When user enters sample question (url or plain text), Watson API processes the request and displays appropriate           categories and score in percentage.
-* The server endpoint needs two inputs: username(sam/gaurav/karthikeya) and question.
+* The server endpoint needs two inputs: username and question.
 Question entered can be in any        format like text or URL.
 Entered question is checked for text or URL using regex.
 * A POST request with content type as application/json is made to custom microservice  (Watson Natural
 * Understanding API) written in Node -JS-Express.
 * Output obtained from backend (JSON response) is parsed to show category and score in %.